For many people, connecting a soundbar to a TV is the easiest way to improve the sound of TV shows and movies.

-If you have a choice, then the best way to connect your soundbar is:
+If you have a choice, then the best ways to connect your soundbar are:

-HDMI is the most modern way and will give you a few advantages - such as wider support of more audio formats and easier remote control of your TV and soundbar.
+HDMI is the most modern way and will give you a few advantages - such as wider support of more audio formats and easier remote control of your television and soundbar.

 An optical audio connection is the next best way as it offers stereo and surround sound audio for those devices that support both.

 A coaxial digital audio connection offers similar pros and cons to optical.
-Your choice will usually depend on the outputs available on your TV.
+Your choice will usually depend on your TV connections.